 - Make a well in the centre of the flour and break in the eggs.
 Using an electric whisk or a balloon whisk, whisk the eggs into the flour, gradually adding the milk and incorporating the flour from around the edge of the bowl.
 Scrape any remaining flour down from the sides of the bowl with a rubber spatula and whisk again until all the mixture is smooth.
 It should be the consistency of thin cream.
 Set aside for 20 minutes.

-- Then zest the two remaining oranges and put the zest to one side.
+- Zest the two remaining oranges and put the zest to one side.

 - Now remove all the pith from the 2 oranges, separate into their segments and remove any pips.
-Cut each segment in half.
+Cut each segment into three.

 - Now flip the crêpe over.
 The other side will need less time to cook.
 Then slide it out of the pan onto a warmed plate.